3164-Stealth-Tigers/Reefscape2025/docs/general_notes.md

 # Firmware Flashing Software

 Download the firmware which is part of the [FRC Game Tools Software](https://www.ni.com/en/support/downloads/drivers/download.frc-game-tools.html).
 We have no team login so you can create a personal account or download the binary from this repo.
+## RoboRio 1.0

+1. Connect power to RoboRio and USB cable
+1. Open RoboRio Imaging Tool
+1. Team Number 3164, "Format Target"* and Select the Image (in this case for 2025 it is FRC_roboRIO_2025_v2.0.zip)
+1. Click on Reformat
+* It is unclear at this time, but maybe during the season if there is a firmware update we may "Update Firmware" rather than "Format Target".
+We should verify this.

 ## Software